The regulatory requirements for capital markets participants are becoming increasingly stringent and consume inordinate amounts of time and capital.

 - Secure Data Pooling Services (SDPS) – The pooling service allows banks and other independent data sources to aggregate their illiquid OTC derivatives prices, contributions, traded and transacted datasets, allowing them to ‘observe’ market risk regulatory capital rules, modeled in line with the requirements of FRTB.

-Take a look at our CMS capabilities paper
+Take a look at our CMS overview sheet and capabilities paper

 Mosaic Time Synchronization (mosaicTS) – supports time synchronization in compliance with MiFID II’s provisions for tracking order and trade data through the transaction workflow.